 Consider looking to your board members for additional revenue.
 You never know!
 They might be part of a very generous matching gift program through their employers.

-The takeaway: Your board members are essential to your organization’s success for more reasons than one.
+The takeaway: Your board members are essential to your organization’s success for many reasons.
 Make sure they check their eligibility for these additional matching gift benefits!

 6. Matching Gift Corporate Partnerships

 Similar to major donor matching gift campaigns, companies can also do the same!
-For this to work, you’ll need to reach out to corporations that are likely to support your organization and see if they would be willing to match up to a certain amount during your campaign.
+Reach out to corporations that are likely to support your organization and see if they would be willing to match up to a certain amount during your campaign.

-If you’re not sure where to get started, consider asking companies that you’ve already built a relationship with (i.e., companies that have given to your organization before).
+If you’re not sure where to get started, consider asking companies that have contributed in the past and you’ve already built a relationship with.

 Matching gift corporate partnerships benefit both organizations and corporations.
 Companies get to enjoy brand promotion and boost their name in the community, and nonprofits bring in donations that drive their missions forward.
 Even better?
 This program will match donations from all of your supporters, not just the ones who work for that particular company.

-Once you’ve locked in a corporate partnership, be sure to promote this giving opportunity on all of your channels.
-Recognize and tag the company in your outreach with visuals and note the amount they’re matching up to.
+Once you’ve locked in a corporate partnership, be sure to promote this giving opportunity on all of your outreach channels.
+Recognize and tag the company in your posts, and share the amount they’re matching up to.

 The takeaway: Don’t underestimate the value of your relationships with companies.
-Both the corporation and your organization can benefit from matching gift corporate partnerships.
+Both the corporation and your nonprofit can benefit from matching gift corporate partnerships.

 7. Matching Gift Software

-Matching gift tools are designed to help your nonprofit generate greater matching gift revenue.
+Matching gift tools are designed to help nonprofits generate greater matching gift revenue.

 When your team has the right software on hand to automate and streamline aspects of the matching gifts process, you’re sure to start generating more matching gift revenue for your cause.
-Some matching gift databases will even show both matching gift information and volunteer grant opportunities within the same database.
+Some matching gift databases will even show both matching gift information and volunteer grant opportunities.

 Double the Donation: Top Matching Gift Software